awal-ahmed/OpenGL-Project/README.md

 In the game, if the second car touches the first can, then the  game ends.

 ## Visualization ##
 Those two cars are rotating around a park.
 This park contains general things like lake, bridge, bench, playground as well as some monuments like shohid minar, sriti shoudho etc. The player can pause the game and make a tour in the park.
+Different texture is added in different places like building, field, road etc.
 <video width="400" height="300" controls>
   <source src="https://github.com/awal-ahmed/OpenGL-Project/blob/main/material/video.mp4" type="mp4">
 Your browser does not support the video tag.